tradle/why-hypercore/FAQ.md

 #### Streaming

-Hypercore's USP is **streaming**.
+Hypercore's key USP is **streaming**.
 You can think of it as video streaming, but now for any data, videos and databases and more.
 With streaming, you get almost immediate access, even though the data is not yet fully downloaded or never will be fully downloaded.

 This point needs to be repeated again and again, as streaming data (files, videos, databases, messages, IoT, and any other structured data constructs), just by itself, without any other wonderful Hypercore capabilities, may create a new class of applications, much like Netflix re-invented the movie watching.
 This paradigm shift is one reason why Hypercore is hard to grok for app developers, it just requires full rethinking of our current architectures.